 Senator Cooney was adopted from an orphanage in Kolkata, India and raised by a single mother in the City of Rochester.
 He made history in 2020 as the first Asian American elected to state office from upstate New York, and the first state senator in decades to graduate from Rochester City School District (RCSD).

-Senator Cooney began his career working on Capitol Hill for the late U.S. Congresswoman Louise Slaughter and later served in the role of chief of staff for the City of Rochester under Mayor Lovely Warren.
-Prior to running for public office, Senator Cooney served as the senior director for community relations with Empire State Development (ESD) under Governor Andrew Cuomo.
+Senator Cooney began his career working on Capitol Hill for the late U.S. Congresswoman Louise Slaughter and later served as chief of staff for the City of Rochester.
+Prior to running for public office, Senator Cooney served as the senior director for community relations with Empire State Development (ESD).
 At ESD, he helped lead public affairs for large-scale economic development projects.

 Senator Cooney is active in Rochester and the Finger Lakes Region.
 He sits on the Board of Trustees for his alma mater, Hobart & William Smith Colleges, and is a member of the Vestry for Christ Church Rochester (Episcopal).
 He is a proud Eagle Scout and serves as a Vice Chair of the Executive Board for the Boy Scouts of America, Seneca Waterways Council.

 Senator Cooney earned his B.A. with honors from Hobart College and his J.D. from Albany Law School.
-He is married to Dr. Diane Lu, a urologic surgeon at the University of Rochester Medical Center.
+He resides in the City of Rochester and is married to Dr. Diane Lu, a urologic surgeon at the University of Rochester Medical Center.